 If you are late picking up your child at closing time, a late fee will be applied to your regular fees.
-The charge is \$1 per minute past closing, not to exceed \$15.
-Late fees for each FCC Provider are outlined in the parent-provider contract.
-CYP
+The charge is \$1 per minute past closing up to 15 minutes (or 30 minutes in an FCC Provider's home).
+CYP Professionals will try to reach you